puppetlabs/puppet-docs/source/puppet/3.6/reference/resources_package_windows.markdown

 When managing packages using the `windows` package provider, you **must** specify a package file using [the `source` attribute.][source]

 The source can be a local file, a file on a mapped network drive, or a UNC path.
 Puppet URLs are not currently supported for the `package` type's `source` attribute, although you can use `file` resources to copy packages to the local system.
+The `source` attribute accepts only backslashes, not forward slashes.
+For more info, see [the page on handling Windows file paths.](./file_paths.html)

 ## Package Name Must be the `DisplayName`